 - The Final Report of the City of Schenectady Gateway Plaza Implementation Plan called for the return of Lady Liberty after the completion of construction, which was accomplished in Spring of 2018.
 (Lady Liberty was even shown in the Plan’s cover sketch.)
 For a full discussion, see https://tinyurl.com/TimelessLiberty .

 Downtown Schenectady Improvement Corporation and Schenectady County cancelled their event “Groovin’@Gateway” [page removed by DSIC], with no public statement that it was being cancelled.
 Nevertheless, a dozen lovers of Lady Liberty and Her Park gathered at Liberty Park around 6 P.M. on Friday, September 28, 2018.
-DSIC’s Executive Director Jim Salengo told me by phone late Wednesday morning they had, despite all of the hard surfaces at the Park/Plaza for vendors and the public, already decided to cancel the event because he feared the grass/lawns/field would be too soggy.
+DSIC’s Executive Director Jim Salengo called me on his own initiative for the first time late Wednesday morning, September 26.
+Salengo told me they had, despite all of the hard surfaces at the Park/Plaza for vendors and the public, already decided to cancel the event because he feared the grass/lawns/field would be too soggy.
 (DSIC has been cutting the grass at the new Plaza, according to Mr. Salengo.)
 It did rain on Thursday and for much of Friday morning, but the forecasted sun did a great job drying out all the grassy areas.
 Jim also told me he had not heard I was planning a Rally for Lady Liberty until I mentioned it during that phone conversation.

 . . share this post with a shorter URL: https://tinyurl.com/LLPhotoRally

 . . .
 For a larger version of an image in the Slideshow below, pause on the photo, right-click, and choose View Image in a New Tab.